noamzaks/tcs/README.md

 - Clang & Clang Format available in the system path.
 - The `diff` and `zip` commands on Unix and Linux.
+- The `selenium` package and `chromedriver` executable for the self-test website command.

 ## Folder Structure